-This scenario involves trusted application-layer onboarding that is performed automatically on an IoT device after the device connects to a network.
-As a result, this scenario can be thought of as a series of steps that would be performed as an extension of Scenario 1.
-As part of these steps, the device automatically mutually authenticates with a trusted application-layer onboarding service and establishes an encrypted connection to that service so the service can provision the device with application-layer credentials.
-The application-layer credentials could, for example, enable the device to securely connect to a trusted lifecycle management service to check for available updates or patches.
-For the application-layer onboarding mechanism to be trusted, it must establish an encrypted connection to the device without exposing any information that must be protected to ensure the confidentiality of that connection.
-Two types of application-layer onboarding are defined in NIST SP 1800-36B: streamlined and independent.
-Table 2-3 lists the capabilities that may be demonstrated in this scenario, including both types of application-layer onboarding.
+255 This scenario involves trusted application-layer onboarding that is performed automatically on an IoT 256 device after the device connects to a network.
+As a result, this scenario can be thought of as a series of 257 steps that would be performed as an extension of Scenario 1, assuming the device has been designed and provisioned to support application-layer onboarding.
+As part of these steps, the device 258 259 automatically mutually authenticates with a trusted application-layer onboarding service and establishes 260 an encrypted connection to that service so the service can provision the device with application-layer 261 credentials.
+The application-layer credentials could, for example, enable the device to securely connect 262 to a trusted lifecycle management service to check for available updates or patches.
+For the applicationlayer onboarding mechanism to be trusted, it must establish an encrypted connection to the device 263 264 without exposing any information that must be protected to ensure the confidentiality of that 265 connection.
+Two types of application-layer onboarding are defined in NIST SP 1800-36B: streamlined and 266 independent.
+Table 2-3 lists the capabilities that may be demonstrated in this scenario, including both 267 types of application-layer onboarding.